chena/star-stash-pr/README.md

-# User Script for Starring and Tracking Stash Pull Requests
+# Stash Fave Pull Requests

 This JavaScript user script allows you to mark any open, merged, or declined pull requests by starring them in a repository, and list them in a new tab for quick reference.